How training technology and LMS support upskilling

 Many reskilling experts will say that governance is just as important, if not more important, than the reskilling technology itself.

 5. Beware of buzzwords, stay focused on your people

 Today’s LMS can use advanced technologies like artificial intelligence (AI) and machine learning to provide everything from coaching to employee development plans at a scale like never before.
 But as leaders assess LMS options that offer these new technologies and buzzwords, it’s important that they first remain committed to a workforce strategy focused on business goals.

-While features like gamification and social learning could have a major impact on some organizations, they may lack relevance for other companies’ goals.
-For many organizations, instructor-led classroom learning may still have its place in the future.
+While features like gamification and social learning could have a major impact on some organisations, they may lack relevance for other companies’ goals.
+For many organisations, instructor-led classroom learning may still have its place in the future.
 Continuously listening to employees will provide actionable insights to respond to their needs and design an effective learning experience.

 Many upskilling experts will agree that learning and upskilling is a journey for employees and employers.
 As companies invest heavily in new technologies, the overarching goal is to invest effectively in your people.

 A company’s long-term workforce strategy comprises more than the LMS it chooses.
 Learning experience management includes the new skills and knowledge people will attain as well as an efficient, agile way of working.
 The optimal upskilling program will help shift people to new, future-facing roles and support breakthrough innovation across an enterprise.

 More in this series